Updated 15 June 2026

 PTO payout: vacation is wages

-Section 5 of the Wage Payment and Collection Act explicitly includes accrued vacation in "final compensation."
-Illinois courts (Fasten Group v Saiganesh, 2003 and earlier cases) confirm that earned vacation cannot be forfeited at separation.
+Section 5 of the Wage Payment and Collection Act explicitly includes accrued vacation in "final compensation," and the Act expressly bars any employment contract or policy from providing for the forfeiture of earned vacation at separation.
 The 2024 Illinois Paid Leave for All Workers Act added a layered floor of paid leave for all Illinois workers, although the payout-at-separation rule for that statutory leave is policy-dependent.

 Cap-on-accrual policies (capping at 1.5x or 2x annual entitlement) are permissible.
 Use-it-or-lose-it policies that zero out vacation at year-end are commonly held unenforceable in Illinois.
 Use-it-or-lose-it at separation specifically is not enforceable under section 5.